LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Hotels

-We have no relationships to any hotel vendor, the following list are ones close to SETI.
+We have no relationship to any hotel vendor, the following list are ones close to SETI.

 * TBD